AlchemyCMS/alchemy_cms/README.md

 Upgrading
 ---------

-After updating Alchemy you should run the upgrader.
+After updating the Alchemy gem in your App, you should run the upgrader.

 Run in terminal: